 What room temperature is too hot for cats?

 Any time the temperature creeps toward 80°F, be on guard, as it can easily become too hot for cats.
 Pay attention to your cat’s tendencies and talk with your vet about how to keep your feline safe.
-Lastly, keep in mind that some cats are more sensitive to heat than others.
+Keep in mind that some cats are more sensitive to heat than others.

 How hot is too hot to let my cat go outside?

 A good rule of thumb is to keep your cat inside whenever the temperature climbs above 80°F. If you have outdoor cats, make sure they have access to a shaded area with plenty of fresh, cold water and a fan.
 If you can, bring them inside.